Mohsin32525/Kunitz-Protein/README.md

 # Project Overview
 This project is about building a pipeline (a step-by-step method) to detect the Kunitz-type protease inhibitor domain (Pfam ID: PF00014) in proteins using Profile Hidden Markov Models (HMMs).
-Developed by Andrea Lenti, and combines two main approaches:
+Developed by Mohsin Nazir Bhat, and combines two main approaches:
 Structural bioinformatics – using 3D structure information of proteins.
 Sequence modeling – using the protein sequences directly.
 The main goal is to: